formly-js/angular-formly/README.md

 1) watcher - expression and listener can be functions or expression strings.
 This is a regular angular `$watch` (depending on the specified `type`) function and it is created on the `formly-form` scope, despite being applied to a specific field.
 This allows the expressions to run even if the field's scope has been destroyed (via an ng-if like when the field is hidden).
 The function signature differs from a normal `$watch` however.
 See above for more details.

 2) expressionProperties & validators - these expressions can be functions or expression strings.
 If it's a function, it's invoked with the arguments `$viewValue`, `$modelValue`, and `scope`.
 The scope in this case, is the field's scope.
 If it's an expression string, it is evaluated using `$scope.$eval` with a locals object that has `$viewValue` and `$modelValue` (however, in the case of `expressionProperties`, `$viewValue` will simply be the `$modelValue` because they don't have a hook into the `ngModelController` but we want to keep the api consistent).

+## Custom Templates

+You have a lot of freedom when it comes to writing templates.
+You don't even need to use the `model` which means that you can have fields that are just part of the look and feel of your form.
+Formly also provides you with the following directives to help you in your templates:

+ - formly-custom-validation
+ - formly-dynamic-name (useful if you want to support pre 1.3, otherwise, just use `name="{{::id}}"`)
+ - formly-focus

 ## Roadmap